cao13jf/CShaper/README.md

 ### Usage
 This implementation is based on Tensorflow and python3.6, trained with GPU (NVIDIA 2080TI).
-Details for training and testing is listed as below.
+Details for training and testing are listed as below.
 * **Intsall dependency library**:
 ```buildoutcfg
     pip install requirements.txt